akiraspeirs/Cinder/README.md

 - The owner of a Cinder callback cannot be garbage collected if it has any Cinder callbacks that cannot be garbage collected.

 #### Thread safety:
-- `debounce()`` will run the callback in a Timer thread, unless used with 'onUiThread()'.
+- `debounce()` will run the callback in a Timer thread, unless used with `onUiThread()`.
 Make sure your debounced callbacks are threadsafe.

 ## Roadmap
 - Add more operators.